Top 6 Travel Cards in Malaysia 2026

 Cons of the Maybank Visa Signature card

-Credit card - you may end up owning interest of penalty fees
+- Credit card — you may end up owing interest or penalty fees

 HSBC Visa Signature Card